 The basic umbrella was invented over four thousand years ago.
 There is evidence of umbrellas in the ancient art and artifacts of Egypt Assyria, Greece and China.

 One of the first umbrella shops in existence opened in 1830 at 53 New Oxford Street in London, England.
-James Smith and Sons operates regular hours at the same location still today.
+The shop, operated by James Smith and Sons, still operates regular hours at the same location today.

 In 1928, Hans Haupt’s pocket umbrellas appeared.
 In 1969, Bradford E. Phillips, the owner of Totes Incorporated of Loveland, Ohio, obtained a patent for the first “working folding umbrella.”